w8floosh/quantum-fsm/README.md

 Due to the number of qubits involved even in easy cases of use, local simulation is not supported.
 The software can only be executed on real quantum machines or simulators with a high number (127+) of qubits.
 Furthermore, as of first release period, the algorithm won't work on IBM simulator backends because of a transpilation issue.

+Every gate applied in the building phase (including the whole circuit) will be drawn through matplotlib and Graphviz and saved as an image in the current working directory.

 ## Performance
 Each of the algorithm modes uses exactly $2(n+1)\log_2{}d + (\frac{13}{2})n\log_2{}n = \mathcal{O}(n\log_2{}n)$ qubits, where $d$ is the fixed length of the substring to search and $n$ is the size of any of the input registers (their size must be equal and a power of 2).